kevinamiri/Instructgpt-prompts/readme.md

     - “Categorize”
     - “Evaluate”

-    You may add `Can you` in the case of chatGPT to make it more conversational, but it still works in both the instruct-model and chatGPT models.
+    You may add `Can you` in the case of ChatGPT to make it more conversational, but it still works in both the instruct-model and chatGPT models.

     - Can you provide …
     - Can you generate …